Absolute Frequency Measurement of the 378 nm Transition in Thallium: Conclusion

 \section{Conclusion}

+The ${6P_{1/2}\rightarrow 7S_{1/2}}$ transition frequencies of Tl were measured by Doppler-free saturation spectroscopy with an optical frequency comb (OFC) in an atom beam configuration, where the saturated dip had been verified to be shift-free even if the lights are not perpendicular to atomic beam.
+For the first time, the absolute transition frequencies of six components of $\rm{^{203}Tl}$ and $\rm{^{205}Tl}$ were measured to a sub-MHz accuracy.

+Meanwhile, the HFS and IS of ${6P_{1/2}}$ and ${7S_{1/2}}$ are determined by the absolute transition frequency values with an accuracy of 0.7~MHz.
+In which the HFS within ${6P_{1/2}}$ is in good agreement with, but of less precision to, the most accurate measured values by microwave techniques by Ref.~\cite{1956:Lurio}.
+However, we have made a greatly improved measurement within the ${7S_{1/2}}$ transition from the precision of MHz to sub-MHz.
+The achieved accuracy of the derived HFS and IS can provide more input data for the calculation of the PNC amplitude of thallium to improve the calculation accuracy~\cite{2001:Kozlov}.

-The Doppler-free spectroscopy of atomic thallium $\rm{6P_{1/2}\rightarrow7S_{1/2}}$ was observed using atomic beam.
-For the first time, the absolute transition frequencies of six components of $\rm{^{203}Tl}$ and $\rm{^{205}Tl}$ were measured to sub-MHz accuracy.
-These results improve the measurement of hyperfine splittings of $\rm{7S_{1/2}}$ state.
-The mean square isotopic change $\lambda_{c,m}$ deduced from the hyperfine anomaly of $\rm{7S_{1/2}}$ state has also been improved.
-Our result is in very good agreement with the most precise value from the hyperfine anomaly of $\rm{6P_{1/2}}$.
+The mean square isotopic change $\lambda_{c,m}$ deduced from the hyperfine anomalies of ${7S_{1/2}}$ state had also been improved.
+Our result is in very good agreement with the most precise value from the hyperfine anomaly of ${6P_{1/2}}$.
+This result provide one of the few handles on the neutron radial distribution in nuclei and calibration for nuclear structure calculations which are of importance to the understanding of PNC and QED effects in thallium and further heavy atoms~\cite{1995:Mrtensson-Pendrill,Grossman:1999ub}.

-The optical pumping effect trapping the population on $\rm{6P_{3/2}}$ state can be used for the future laser cooling of atomic thallium through $\rm{6P_{3/2}\rightarrow5D_{5/2}}$ transition using a 351~nm laser.
-Similar cooling schemes have been realized in other atomic species of AIII group \cite{1995:SALee}\cite{2000:SALee}.
-Laser cooled atomic thallium beam could further improve various experiments on testing fundamental atomic physics using atomic thallium.